Welcome to Year 5 LearningKey information for children, parents and carers

 In order to prepare for our trip to the Isle of Wight, the children will be familiarising themselves with maps and land use in our location, with a focus on how this may be different in more rural areas such as the Isle of Wight.

-This half term, the children will be developing their skills in cricket (striking and fielding) and dance (creating a routine and following dance moves to a rhythm).
+This half term, the children will be developing their skills in cricket (striking and fielding); tennis (net and wall games) and gymnastics.

 Oú est l’école?
 In French this term we will be making links with our Geography lessons by learning how to ask for directions.
 We will be playing French games to practise and revise key vocabulary.